dflydev/dflydev-placeholder-resolver/README.md

     // Start resolving placeholders
     $value = $placeholderResolver->resolvePlaceholder('${foo}');

-The `PlaceholderResolver` constructor accepts two additional arguments, a placeholder prefix and a placeholder suffix.
+The `RegexPlaceholderResolver` constructor accepts two additional arguments, a placeholder prefix and a placeholder suffix.
 The default placeholder prefix is `${` and the default placeholder suffix is `}`.